Mahendranath94/TextSummarization_FNS/README.md

 ## Link to demo

 https://huggingface.co/spaces/Mahendranath/nlp-ts

+*Refresh* the page if you get any error related to importing.

 ## Run Locally

 Download the files (*you require to download this folder even for running .ipynb file*)